-- 1.46.
-The undertaking should apply the fit and proper procedures in assessing persons employed by the service provider or sub service provider to perform an outsourced key function. - 1.47.
+- 1.45.
+The undertaking should apply the fit and proper procedures in assessing persons employed by the service provider or sub service provider to perform an outsourced key function. - 1.46.
 The undertaking should designate a person within the undertaking with overall responsibility for the outsourced key function who is fit and proper and possesses sufficient knowledge and experience regarding the outsourced key function to be able to challenge the performance and results of the service provider.
-This designated person should be considered as the person responsible for the key function according to Article 42 (2) of Solvency II that needs to be notified to the supervisory authority.
+This designated person is the person responsible for the key function according to Article 42 (2) of Solvency II that needs to be notified to the supervisory authority.